Factors of 25

 Factor Pairs of 25

-The factor pairs of 25 are the pairs of integers that multiply together to give 25.
-These include both positive and negative combinations.
-The positive factor pairs of 25 are (1, 25), (5, 5), and the negative factor pairs are (-1, -25), (-5, -5).
-Knowing the factor pairs of 25 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+The factor pairs of 25 are combinations of two integers that multiply together to give exactly 25.
+Each pair shows how 25 can be expressed as a product of two whole numbers.
+The positive factor pairs are (1, 25), (5, 5), while the negative pairs are (-1, -25), (-5, -5).
+Learning these helps build a strong foundation in multiplication and division, and also supports understanding key concepts like the greatest common factor and prime factorization.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 25: